tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

 .. glossary::

     Bit
-        The smallest unit of informaiton, abbreviation of the term Binary digIT.
+        The smallest unit of information in computing, abbreviation of the term Binary digIT.

     Blob
         Binary Large OBject, typically a large binary file stored in a database.